“But there was also rivalry among them, as to which of them should be considered the greatest”.

 If the littlest finger sustains an injury, the entire hand is less capable than it was before the injury.
 I can live without any or all my fingers but I would not seek to handicap or get rid of any of them simply because the have different strengths, shapes or sizes- that would be foolish and insane thing to do.
 Even if one finger is injured, due to neglect or circumstances, my first and best efforts are centered on saving it.

 So it is with us in a multicultural, multiethnic society; like the fingers and the thumb on our hands we need to work together to build our nation.
-Whenever you are tempted to give in to racist sentiments, look at your hands, clasp them and pray for wisdom and a sound mind.
+Whenever you are tempted to give in to racist sentiments, look at your hands, clasp them and pray to our Father in Heaven for love within, wisdom and a sound mind.